felixlopz/hubrise-test-task/content/developers/en/authentication.md

 ## 2. OAuth scopes

-A _scope_ controls the set of resources an access token can read and write.
+A _scope_ controls the set of resources an application has access to.
 Users can see the scope before granting access to an application.
-It's recommended for application developers to limit the scope to what is strictly necessary to avoid being denied access.
+The good practice is to limit your application's scope to the minimum it needs: not only does this reduce the impact of a potential security breach, it also makes your users more comfortable authorising your application.

 A scope is a comma-separated list of: